 WELL beautiful babes, we were in for a BIG surprise on moving day when the items from our 1000 sq ft NYC apartment were plopped down in our 2,600 sq ft house in LA…..you probably think I’m going to say that we barely had anything…how did we live with so little…wow this unpacking will be a total breeze!

-SO SO SO WRONG!
-When I saw how much we had, I thought “**GASP**, how the hell did we fit all of this into that apartment?!?!”
-I seriously became a master of “closet Tetris”…and thats not really a good thing.
+lopinavir brand name in india SO SO SO WRONG!
+When I saw how much we had, I thought “**GASP**, how did we fit all of this into that apartment?!?!”
+I seriously became a master of “closet Tetris”…and that is not really a good thing.